infratographer/identity-api/docs/personas.md

 # Personas

-The following personas make up the bulk of the target audience and use cases for identity-manager-sts.
+The following personas make up the bulk of the target audience and use cases for identity-api.

 ## User